Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <p>
 <img src="https://imgur.com/R2Nwn9Z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 2a.
-After VM is created go to resource and Go to the networking tab.
+After VM is created go to resource and go to the networking tab.
 Click on the blue font by IP configuration.
-Click on blue font ipconfig and within that  Set Domain Controller’s NIC Private IP address to be static then save.
+Click on blue font ipconfig and within that set Domain Controller’s NIC Private IP address to be static then save.
 </p>
 <br />
 </p>